Call us: 0800 843 752Free shipping for orders $150 or over

 Libertia ixioides for sale in NZ

 The Plant Company has the best Libertia ixioides plants for sale in NZ.
-Our production nursery specialises in growing amazing plants and our logistics team pack them carefully for our customers.
-The pricing is competitive and the quality is exceptional.
-Let us look after your plant needs and impress you with both our products and service!
+Our production nursery specialises in growing amazing plants, and our logistics team packs them carefully for our customers.
+The pricing is competitive, and the quality is exceptional.
+Let us take care of your plant needs and impress you with both our products and services!

 What is the common name for Libertia ixioides?